lwr20/calico-k8s-cluster/vagrant/README.md

 These scripts can be run on OSX or Linux, and are currently used by Jenkins to deploy its test cluster.

 ### Getting Started
-To start the cluster:
+To start the cluster, make sure you have kubectl installed.

+Then:
 ```
-# OS can be either 'linux' or 'darwin'
+make kubectl-config
-make OS=linux cluster
+make cluster
 ```

 This will spin up 1 Kubernetes master and 3 minions.
 Creating the cluster downloads a `kubectl` binary and configures TLS, so you can run the following locally once the cluster is running: